 How to recognize Narcissistic Victim Syndrome:

 Although there are similarities between all abuse, it is important to realize that there are also huge differences between the degree of abuse the victim of a narcissist has suffered.
-These victims experience abuse on every level of the self, the mental, emotional, physical and spiritual.
+These victims experience abuse on every level of the self, the mental, emotional, physical, and spiritual.
 A great many suffer from Complex Post Traumatic Stress Syndrome, Stockholm Syndrome, Infantile Regression, Soul Rape, and other symptoms that need to be attended to.

-It was through researchers, and the asking of questions specifically aimed at finding out what was happening in these clients environment that finally a solution was found.
-The data revealed that the people who are presenting with these cluster of symptoms did in fact have one thing in common, they were all victims of narcissistic abuse somewhere in their lives, especially as children (usually a narcissistic parent, or significant other).
+It was through researchers, and the asking of questions specifically aimed at finding out what was happening in these client’s environments that finally a solution was found.
+The data revealed that the people who are presenting with these clusters of symptoms did in fact have one thing in common, they were all victims of narcissistic abuse somewhere in their lives, especially as children (usually a narcissistic parent, or significant other).